-Nintendo Switch is amongst the few modern consoles of recent times that have proper emulators for it.
+Nintendo Switch is among the few modern consoles of recent times that have proper emulators.
 The updates are pushed out periodically, and the compatibility continues to get by the clock.

 So far, there are only two working Nintendo Switch emulators for PC.
 There is a hardware-based Switch emulator in the market, but its reviews are based on hearsay.

-You can continue to try your luck for playing your favorite Switch game as the compatibility gets better.
+You can continue to try your luck to play your favorite Switch game as the compatibility gets better.